 Even if you give your employer permission to monitor your iPhone, you could still be anxious about what your employer would be able to access.

-You can take some actions to make it more challenging for someone to gain access to your data.
+You can take some actions to prevent hackers or third parties gain access to your data.
 Here are the steps you should follow:

 Consider utilizing a different device for work-related activities if you must use a phone for work-related purposes.
 Your employer won’t be able to access your personal iPhone in this way.